 If you’re anything like me, you’ve got at least four million ideas flying through your head at any one time.
 Whether they’re ideas for a business, a new app, a new type of fork or a blog about how to make the perfect bowl of porridge, the one thing you’re going to want is a snappy name.

 And with a snappy name comes, of course, a domain name.

-We get this question asked quite a bit at our workshops, so here I will answer- how to find your perfect domain name and where to buy it.
+We get this question asked quite a bit during our mentoring and one-on-one sessions, so here I will answer: how to find your perfect domain name and where to buy it.

 Gone are the days of only being limited to .com and .net domains.
 With the recent explosion of new Top Level Domains (TLDs), there is a domain name for pretty much anything.

 Getting married?
 Buy a .wedding domain.

 Doing movie reviews?
 Buy a domain finishing with .reviews.